2. Development and Review

 (iii) Conditional approval: approval is subject to specified conditions being met within a given time scale.
 This will require the proposing department to submit a response to the Chair of the Panel, which will also be ratified by the external assessor;

 18. The Secretary to the Approval Panel will produce a report of its meeting (Schemapp5), noting its decision,which the Chair will sign.
-The proposing institute will be invited to complete Section C of Schemapp1, to be reviewed by the Chair of the Panel, and External Assessor if required.
+The proposing academic department will be invited to complete Section C of Schemapp1, to be reviewed by the Chair of the Panel, and External Assessor if required.
 If the Chair is satisfied that there are no issues of concern then the decision of the panel shall be considered final and reported to the ADPC.
 Where there are any issues of concern the final decision shall be referred to ADPC.

 19. Where proposals are approved and all recommendations and conditions have been met, the Approval Panel’s Schemapp5 report and the final version of Section C of Schemapp1 will be submitted to ADPC.